 My father, Pranas Sakalas, was the first to reach Canada.
 This picture was taken on Sept.
 13, 1947 from the deck of his ship.
 Since Sept.
 13 was Pranas' birthday, it was fitting to receive the gift of freedom & a new life from his new homeland.
 My father came to Canada under a 1-year contract to a forestry employer, Gillies Bros., located at White Bass Lake, Temagami, Ontario.

-Our younger generation adds their family stories to our history.
+Our younger generation adds their family stories

 This post is also available in: LT